openstack/tempest/roles/tempest-cleanup/README.rst

    some must have been leaked.
 This can be also used to verify that tempest cleanup was successful.

+.. zuul:rolevar:: run_tempest_cleanup_prefix
+   :default: false

+   When true, tempest cleanup will be called with '--prefix tempest' to delete only resources with names that match the prefix.
+This option can be used together with dry_run.

 Role usage
 ----------